junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 - Navigate to the administration [console](https://console.juno.build/) website
 - Login with your internet Identity
 - On the dashboard, select Launch new satellite
-- Provide name myToken for the satellite.
+- Provide name `myWebsite` for the satellite.
-- Click Create Satellite
+- Click Create

-## Connect Project to the Satellite
+### Connect Project to the Satellite

 We need to link our project to the satellite. follow the steps below